 Millennials make frivolous purchases

 Gunder’s controversial statements about Millennials overspending on coffee and avocado toast were not far off the mark.
 Millennials consume 44% of the coffee in America, which makes restaurants and cafes ecstatic, and their grocery bills are inflated by high-cost organic food purchases.
-While most millennials are still living at home, they are willing to spend big money on experiences, like travel and live shows (83% spent money on live entertainment last year).
+While most Millennials are still living at home, they are willing to spend big money on experiences, like travel and live shows.
+In fact, 3 out of 4 Millennials prefer spending money on experiences than on things.
 Another favorite Millennial purchase is body art – 40% of Millennials have at least one tattoo.
 With prices starting at $100 per hour, Baby Boomers are rightly perplexed by a generation which prefers body art and organic bananas over moving out of mom’s place.

 Millennials make poor financial decisions

-A recent Gallup poll demonstrated that pay is not in the average Millennial’s top tier of priorities in a job.
-Millennials happily trade security for flexibility and decrease their chances for promotion through relentless job-hopping.
+Unlike the rumors, pay is not in the average Millennial’s top tier of priorities in a job.
+They prefer job security.
+That being said, Millennials also prioritize job fulfillment and therefore aren’t afraid of job-hopping to seek it.
 For a generation strapped with the nation’s highest-ever levels of student debt, choosing purpose over pay is hardly an effective approach for getting ahead.
 And Millennials have misguided ideas about long-term financial health as well.
 While Millennials’ preference for liquidity might be understandable, cash is commodity that often depreciates more than a house or even stocks.
 Poor decision-making is doing more damage to Millennials than a weak economy ever could.

 Millennials are poisoned by instant gratification

-Millennials have grown up in a world where most things are just a click away, be it their favorite Rihanna single (Remember actually waiting for your favorite song to come on the radio?
-Well, Millennials don’t.) or an interactive history of WWII.
+Millennials have grown up in a world where most things are just a click away, be it an interactive history of WWII or their favorite Rihanna single (Remember actually waiting for your favorite song to come on the radio?
+Well, Millennials don’t).
 In the professional world, employers perceive Millennials as victims of grandiose expectations at best and reluctant to pay their dues at worst.
 Indeed, Millennials do believe that pay raises and promotions should be swift.
-Forty percent of Millennials believe that they should receive raises every two years no matter how they performed, and a full third of Millennials planned to jump ship from their companies because they were not adequately developing their “leadership skills.”
+Millennials believe that they should receive raises every two years no matter how they performed, and a full third of Millennials planned to jump ship from their companies because they were not adequately developing their “leadership skills.”
 This mindset is simply inimical to the long-term planning required to buy a home.

 The Bottom Line: A long list of Millennial moguls have shown the generation’s tremendous ability to capitalize on opportunity, even in an increasingly hard-to-navigate economy.
 But is this success readily available to all Millennials, or are the successful Millennials merely outliers?
 Feel free to discuss, over avocado toast and $4 coffee.